pandeyankit2319/AdviceMe/README.md

 3) To verify whether the project has been cloned execute pwd & later ls and find the folder named as AdviceMe.
 Open that directory by typing cd AdviceMe
 4) Open the html project - open index.html.
 The page should launch.

+Note -  Make sure that opening the html files should be defaulted
+        to some browser and not notepad++ or any other editor.